 Glenwood’s Outpatient Services provide education and treatment services to individuals throughout the community.

 Outpatient Services at Glenwood is a comprehensive evaluation and treatment clinic for children, adolescents, and families with Autism Spectrum Disorder or other emotional and behavioral concerns (e.g., impulsivity, aggression, sadness, or anxiety).
-The clinic offers timely responses to individuals or families seeking assessment, counseling, therapy, family education & support services, medication management, consultation & training and teacher training, from professionals specifically trained in the area of child & adolescent development and mental health.
+The clinic offers timely responses to individuals or families seeking assessment, counseling, therapy, family education & support services, consultation & training and teacher training, from professionals specifically trained in the area of child & adolescent development and mental health.

 Family & Community Services (FACS)